The Robot Frame System

 - Nested Reference Frames: A component attached to another, dynamic, component

-You can visualize how your robot is oriented in the Frame System in the Viam app.
-Navigate to the Config tab on your robot’s page, select mode as Builder, and click on Frame System.
+You can visualize how your machine is oriented in the frame system in the Viam app.
+Navigate to the CONFIGURE tab on your machine’s page and select the Frame mode.

-The Viam app shows you a 3D visualization of the spatial configuration of the reference frames of components configured on your robot:
+The Viam app shows you a 3D visualization of the spatial configuration of the reference frames of components configured on your machine:

 For example:

-No reference frame configuration has been specified, so on the Frame System subtab of the Config tab, the components are shown to all be located on the default world
+You have not specified any reference frame configuration, so on the Frame subtab of the CONFIGURE tab, the components are shown to all be located on the default world

 origin point as follows:

-The distance on the floor from the wheeled base to the board and camera setup is 200 millimeters.
+The distance on the floor from the wheeled base to the board and camera setup is 0.2 meters.

 in the base’s reference frame Translation

-The distance from the board to the camera mounted overhead is 50 millimeters.
+The distance from the board to the camera mounted overhead is 0.05 meters.

 in the camera’s reference frame Translation